 NOTE: The reason I created a new DataFrame is, the RDDs are immutable by nature.
 So you can’t just change their number of partitions.
-However, you can create a new RDDs (DataFrame) with a different number of partitions.
+However, you can create new RDDs (DataFrame) with a different number of partitions.

 This time it took 0.4 seconds instead of 3 seconds to run the pipeline on a cluster.
-Maybe a few seconds faster in one job is not something to even notice, but you can apply this to tens of thousands of PDFs or millions of records where we can take advantage of Apache Spark distributed engine.
+Maybe a few seconds faster in one job is not something to even notice, but you can apply this to tens of thousands of PDFs or millions of records where we can take advantage of the Apache Spark distributed engine.

 Now let’s have a look at the results of our customized pipelines.
-What I would like to do, is a simple grouping on chunks from NER model:
+What I would like to do, is a simple grouping on chunks from the NER model:

 As you can see it needs some data cleaning to exclude mistaken entities such as “P.” which we will do in the second part.
-If we create a co-occurrence matrix of these named entities in the first Volume of Mueller Report we can visualize them in Gephi as I will explain how in the 3rd part:
+If we create a co-occurrence matrix of these named entities in the first Volume of the Mueller Report we can visualize them in Gephi as I will explain how in the 3rd part:

 What comes next:

 Congratulations!
 Now you know how to use Spark NLP pre-trained pipelines and models to perform NLP tasks in Apache Spark.
 This gives you the advantage of a distributed engine in Apache Spark to run large-scale NLP jobs over thousands of cores of CPU.